 - It is designed for children ages 4-6 years old.
 Once a child is 7 years old he/she will progress by skill through the age of 10.

 - USTA’s 10 and under program uses three different colored balls with different compressions, the red ball, the orange ball and the green ball.
-The names of the programs in the fall reflect the ball that the class will be using.
+The names of the programs reflect the ball that the class will be using.

 Doubles & Singles Play

 No registration needed – Just drop in.
 MAKE UP POLICY FOR CLASS